osohq/oso/new-docs/content/python/getting-started/application/index.md

 <p>Not Authorized!</p>
 ```

-Unfortunately, we couldn't access an expense we should have access to.
+Unfortunately, we couldn't access an expense that we should have access to.
 Let's fix that.

 Every expense saves the `id` of the user that submitted it.